openeemeter/eemeter/docs/introduction.rst

 The EEmeter requires a combination of consumption data, project data, and weather data to calculate weather-normalized savings.
-At its most rudimentary, the EEmeter requires a **trace** of consumption data along with project data indicating the completion date and location of the project.
+At its most rudimentary, the EEmeter requires a :ref:`trace <glossary-trace>` of consumption data along with project data indicating the completion date and location of the project.
 The EEmeter will reject traces not meeting built-in data sufficiency requirements.

 Project data is important because it allows savings estimates to be calculated.
-The completion of a **project** (which can be thought of as any intervention for which there is an expected change in energy consumption) demarcates the shift between a baseline modeling period and a reporting modeling period (explained below in the methods section).
+The completion of a :ref:`project <glossary-project>` demarcates the shift between a baseline modeling period and a reporting modeling period (explained below in the methods section).